 Over 40 years later, the inspiration for a short-lived TV series from the '80s and a recent Broadway musical goes under the microscope in the upcoming documentary Still Working 9 to 5.

-The new documentary, co-directed by Gary Lane and Camille Hardman, explores more than a comedy film that co-stars Parton, Jane Fonda and Lily Tomlin as office workers pitted against a nightmarish boss played by Dabney Coleman (also known as that "sexist, egotistical, lying, hypocritical bigot").
+The new documentary, co-directed by Camille Hardman and twins Gary and Larry Lane, explores more than a comedy film that co-stars Parton, Jane Fonda and Lily Tomlin as office workers pitted against a nightmarish boss played by Dabney Coleman (also known as that "sexist, egotistical, lying, hypocritical bigot").
 The film addresses deeper issues such as sexual harassment, equal pay and the #metoo movement through new interviews with the film's stars.

-News of a documentary arriving sometime next year softens the blow of learning that the long rumored reboot of the original film won't be hitting movie theaters or Netflix any time soon.
+Documentary updates soften the blow of learning that the long-rumored reboot of the original film won't be hitting movie theaters or Netflix any time soon.

-"I'm so sad that Disney has decided not to move forward with the #9to5sequel," the original film's screenwriter Patricia Resnick shared last month on Twitter.
+"I'm so sad that Disney has decided not to move forward with the #9to5sequel," the original film's screenwriter Patricia Resnick shared in Sept.
+2019 on Twitter.
 "So many things need to be said about the office of today from lack of benefits to no living wage, permanent temps and of course sexual harassment.
 On the good side #9to5musicalUK is killing it!"